acmpesuecc/Sarcasm-Detector/README.md

 # Sarcasm-Detector-
-This is an RNN model that detects sarcasm in a phrase from the given context.
+This is an LSTM model that detects sarcasm in a phrase from the given context.
 It is trained on datasets of headlines and tweets obtained from sources online.

 To run the model,